Scott Galbraith: Washington Redskins

 On May 16, 1995, he signed as a free agent with the Washington Redskins.
 He started all 16 games and was used mainly as blocking tight end, helping Terry Allen rush for 1,309 yards and 10 touchdowns.
 Galbraith registered 10 receptions for 80 yards and 2 touchdowns.

 In 1996, he started only 6 games, after being passed on the depth chart by Jamie Asher and James Jenkins.
 He was released on June 4, 1997.

 Dallas Cowboys (second stint)

 On July 18, 1997, he was signed as a free agent by the Dallas Cowboys to provide depth as the third-string tight end, after the retirement of Jay Novacek and the release of Kendell Watkins.
 He wasn't re-signed after the season.

 Green Bay Packers

 On December 23, 1998, he was signed by the Green Bay Packers to provide depth at tight end after Mark Chmura suffered a pulled right calf muscle.
 He wasn't re-signed after the season.

 Personal life

 Galbraith is currently the Chaplain of the Sacramento Kings.
-He is a third generation preacher in the Church of God in Christ, starting with his great-grandfather who founded the first C.O.G.I.C.
-Church in California (Old Street Church of God in Christ).
+He is a fourth generation preacher in the Church of God in Christ (COGIC), and son of Bishop Albert Galbraith, chairman of the Board of Bishops of the Church of God in Christ from 2021 to 2024.